Command Line Parameters

 --certificateand--private-key-password - Private key format: PKCS#8 format, encrypted using AES-256-GCM

-- Private key is used to generate digital signature
+- Private key is used to generate digital signatures

 - Private key will be securely stored in the PUP file